- time 8th-12th grade

 Each week we meet on one night a week for dinner and community building.
 We then delve into the sugiya or section for the night.
 Some students begin the translation process with hints and tools to access.
 Other students have more English support.
 We break part way through for a snack and then dive deep into discussions about the texts and the bigger questions raised in the sugiyah.
 We end the evening with how these ideas relate to our lives and our society.

 For the past year we have met on Zoom.
-In the fall of 2021 we hope to have two sessions.
+In the fall of 2021 we plan to offer two parallel TBM nights.

 On Wednesday nights we will be on Zoom so that anyone can join.
 We start at 6:45pm for shmooze time (chatting and catching up) and then dive into our learning at 7pm until 8:30pm.